kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      - int
      - ID of a specific email
      -
+   * - uid
+     - string
+     - Identifies a contact, a randomly generated string.
+     -

 Where to get these IDs from: In your campaign, create a new link which points to the unsubscription page of your website.
 You can use $cid$ and $llid$. $cid$ will be replaced with the email_id and $llid$ will be replaced with the